CLCStriders/striders/_posts/2010-05-09-The-Glos-County-Track-Champs-09-May-2010.md

 **Report**

-**800m**Rich Dare ran a fantastic 800 metres to take the County Senior Men&#8217;s Gold Medal at the Prince of Wales Stadium Sunday 9th May.
-Dare who had raced the 5K Track Championships only two days before knocked two seconds off his PB time to record 2 min&#8217;s dead.
+**800m**Rich Dare ran a fantastic 800 metres to take the County Senior Men's Gold Medal at the Prince of Wales Stadium Sunday 9th May.
+Dare who had raced the 5K Track Championships only two days before knocked two seconds off his PB time to record 2 min's dead.
 Rich Cannock who was in the same race did very well to run a sub 2.20 for the distance and also record a PB time.
 **1500m**Ben Pedley ran an aggressive race to record a lifetime best in the 1500 metres to win Silver in the Junior Mens race and record 4.23.1 for the distance.

 <a name="Report"></a>**Results**</p>